-With R2, RMSE, and MAE values of 86.75%, 87.51%, and 73.25%, 14.89, 14.42 and 14.66, and 12.50, 12.07 and 12.35, respectively, we found a continuous trend between observed and predicted rabies cases in three models (Table 1).
-In terms of accuracy, the ARIMAX model performed better than the ARIMA model (with better R2, RMSE, and MAE values).
-In comparison to the ARIMA model, the ARIMAX model without sensitivity has a greater coefficient of determination and less errors.
-All these three models indicate a considerable decrease in rabies cases during the following ten years.
+With R2, RMSE, and MAE values of 86.75%, 86.87%, 71.75%, and 14.89, 14.87, and 15.08, and 12.50, 12.31, and 12.58, respectively, we found a continuous trend between observed and predicted rabies cases in three models (Table 1).
+In terms of accuracy, the ARIMA model performed better than the ARIMAX model (with better R2, RMSE, and MAE values).
+In comparison to the ARIMAX model with sensitivity, the ARIMAX model without sensitivity has a greater coefficient of determination and fewer errors.
+However, all these three models indicate a considerable decrease in rabies cases during the following ten years.
 Figure 1 displays the predicted rabies cases for each model.

-Table 2: A forecasting of annual rabies cases in Bangladesh for the period of 2022-2030 using ARIMA and ARIMAX model.
+Table 2: A forecasting of annual rabies cases in Bangladesh for the period of 2022-2032 using ARIMA and ARIMAX models.